rruiz858/github_api/README.md

 ### Areas of work
 1. Testing Testing Testing!
 I time boxed this project and man oh man how it hurts to send this without tests
 2. Error handling. - Jobs need to restart if error occur.
+3. Error handling. - If user revokes token and if job is running, worker will gracefully stop..
-3. Better implementation of rate limiting wait approach; I check the rate limit remaining to determine the time of the next request.
+4. Better implementation of rate limiting wait approach; I check the rate limit remaining to determine the time of the next request.
+5. It's slow....